 - 1. This DVR will automatically detect whether a VGA monitor is connected or not. - 2.
 When a VGA monitor is connected to the DVR, then the VGA will be used as the main video output, and all menu operations are accessible by mouse, front panel or IR remote.
-The VIDEO OUT 1 will be used as the spot video output which only allows a user to access the live view of the camera according to the configured CVBS video parameters and the VIDEO OUT 2 will be used as the auxiliary video output, which allows user to access the single-camera live view of the camera as well as press the 3DEF/F2 button on the front panel to switch the camera display.
+The VIDEO OUT will be used as the video output which only allows a user to access the live view of the camera according to the configured CVBS video parameters.

-- 3. When there is no VGA display connected to DVR, the VIDEO OUT1 will be used as the main video output, and menu operations are accessible; the VGA will be used as the spot video output which only allows user to access the live view of the camera according to the configured VGA video parameters; and the VIDEO OUT2 is used as the auxiliary video output which allows user to access the single-camera live view of the camera as well as press the 3DEF/F2 button on the front panel to switch the camera display. - 4.
+- 3. When there is no VGA display connected to DVR, the VIDEO OUT will be used as the main video output, and menu operations are accessible; the VGA will be used as the spot video output which only allows user to access the live view of the camera according to the configured VGA video parameters. - 4.
 The connection or disconnection of the VGA monitor when running will not affect its functions as detailed above.

-DVR VGA VID OUT 1 VID OUT 2
+DVR VGA VID OUT 1

-Connections SPOT AUX
+Connections SPOT

-VGA main MULTI - MENU MULTI -NO MENU SINGLE - NO MENU
+VGA main MULTI - MENU MULTI -NO MENU

-No VGA - MULTI - MENU SINGLE - NO MENU
+No VGA - MULTI - MENU

-VGA Spot MULTI - NO MENU MULTI - MENU SINGLE - NO MENU
+VGA Spot MULTI - NO MENU MULTI - MENU

-MULTI = multi-screen display SINGLE = single screen display MENU = Menu available
+MULTI = multi-screen display MENU = Menu available